githubrks/LinuxServerConfiguration/README.md

 1. Use `sudo nano /etc/ssh/sshd_config` and then change Port 22 to Port 2200 , save & quit.
 2. Reload SSH using `sudo service ssh restart`

+## Change the timezone to UTC

+1. Configure the time zone sudo dpkg-reconfigure tzdata

 ## Configure the Uncomplicated Firewall (UFW)

 Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)